-The number of record holders of the Company's common stock was approximately 104 as of March 8, 2023.
+The number of record holders of the Company's common stock was approximately 87 as of March 8, 2024.
 The Company believes that there are approximately 4,000 beneficial owners of its common stock.

 To date, the Company has not declared or paid any cash dividends on its common stock.
 The payment of dividends, if any, in the future is within the discretion of the Board of Directors and will depend upon the Company's earnings, its capital requirements and financial condition, borrowing covenants, and other relevant factors.
 The Company presently intends to retain all earnings, if any, to finance the Company's operations and development of its business and does not expect to declare or pay any cash dividends on its common stock in the foreseeable future.
-In addition, the Company has a credit facility with Wells Fargo Bank, National Association and a separate term loan that, among other things, restrict the Company's ability to declare or pay any cash dividends on its capital stock.
+In addition, the Company has a credit facility with Wells Fargo Bank, National Association among other things, restricts the Company's ability to declare or pay any cash dividends on its capital stock.